CSM Flex Day Schedule

 |

-Assessment and Nuventive -- Where do I start?Location: Building 10, Room 194 (map) and Zoom Facilitator: Natalie Alizaga Wakefield, Research Inquiry and Institutional Effectiveness Manager
+Assessment and Nuventive -- Where do I start?Location: Zoom Facilitators/Presenters: Natalie Alizaga Wakefield, Research Inquiry and Institutional Effectiveness Manager; Stephan Bera, Psychology Faculty; Trevor Basil, Psychology Faculty; Hoang Nini Che, Dental Assisting Faculty

 In Spring 2025, Academic Senate approved an Assessment Plan for reporting SLO and SAO data, including assessment calendars and an opt-in alternative faculty project.
 This session will cover how to complete and submit your assessment plan and how to input SLO and SAO data into Nuventive.
 We will also explore the Opt-in Faculty project option and review SLO assessment visualization tools on the platform.
 This workshop is intended to be hands-on, so bring your laptops, assessment plans, and your questions!